rotaki/simpledb/readme.md

 make
 ```

-Then the executables will be generated in the `build/bin` folder
+Then the executables will be generated in the `build/bin` folder.
 To run tests,

 ```sh
 cd build/bin